← Andrew Sergeyev | CTO of ISD Group | Creative Digital Agency

 - Gmail account

-- A domain and access to it's DNS settings.
-If you don't have one, please register any free domain, like pp.ua from nic.ua registrator (Don't want to bother?
-Continue reading, we've got a solution)
+- A domain and access to its DNS settings.
+If you don't have one, continue reading, we've got a solution.

 - Google Calendar to set a reminder to cancel the plan in 6 months OR see options below